yinx/360docs/README.md

 # 360docs
-docs for the jworks 360tool
+docs for the jworks 360tool located at <https://github.com/Ordineo/OrdineoTool>

 Open docs.md with any markdown reader.